sumaho-live/AppleContainerManager/README.md

 - `appleContainer.container.create`: Launch the container creation wizard
 - `appleContainer.container.start`: Start a selected container
 - `appleContainer.container.stop`: Stop a selected container
+- `appleContainer.container.logs.start`: Begin streaming logs for a running container to the Output panel
+- `appleContainer.container.logs.stop`: Stop streaming logs for a running container
 - `appleContainer.container.remove`: Remove a stopped container
 - `appleContainer.image.remove`: Remove an unused image
 - `appleContainer.containers.refresh`: Refresh the containers list (disabled when the service is stopped)